 Ito Hirobumi Residences

-Ito Hirobumi Residences (吉田松陰幽囚の旧宅) in Hagi are two former homes of one of Japan’s most prominent figures, Ito Hirobumi, the first prime minister of Japan.
-These residences offer visitors a glimpse into the contrasting stages of his life.
-The older residence, where he lived before his rise to power, is simple and modest.
-In contrast, the newer, more luxurious residence was moved from Tokyo, reflecting his position as Japan’s first prime minister.
-Both houses provide a fascinating look at the personal and professional journey of one of Japan's most influential leaders.
+The Ito Hirobumi Residences (吉田松陰幽囚の旧宅) are two former homes that offer visitors a unique glimpse into the life of Ito Hirobumi, Japan's first prime minister and one of the country's most influential figures.
+The older residence, where Ito lived before his rise to power, is simple and modest, reflecting his humble beginnings.
+In contrast, the newer residence, which was relocated from Tokyo, showcases a more luxurious lifestyle, symbolizing his status as Japan's first prime minister.
+Together, these homes provide an intimate look at the personal and professional transformation of a key architect of Japan’s modernization.

 Hours and Fees